OnlyOneCookie/Game-Configurations/csgo.md

 ## Changelog
 Version | Description
 --- | ---
-2.0.0 | Slightly changed the HUD, crosshair, layout, network view, simple material and better sound settings.
+3.0.0 | Updated everything to my new better feeling 2.0.0 | Slightly changed the HUD, crosshair, layout, network view, simple material and better sound settings.
 1.2.2 | Added / Removed new commands
 1.2.1 | Fixed the own language file so that CSGO can read it well.</br>Removed the previous UI due to the Panorama is live now.